hlokensgard/hlokensgard-blog/README.md

 # hlokensgard-blog
-Contains the examples used in the blog location at hlokensgard.no
+Contains the examples used in the blog located at hlokensgard.no